 The EU has also responded to several natural hazards in Myanmar over the past 2 decades.
 To support those affected by the flooding caused by heavy monsoon rains in August 2018, the EU channelled €130,000 in humanitarian funding through the Myanmar Red Cross Society.
 The funding covered multi-purpose cash grants and the distribution of hygiene kits.
 Additionally, in late May 2017, the EU allocated €500,000 in emergency relief assistance when cyclone Mora struck several areas in the western coast, with the Rakhine state being the hardest hit.

 EU humanitarian aid also focuses on increasing the resilience of the most vulnerable communities facing recurrent natural hazards.
 The EU does this by bolstering local early warning and response capacities.
 For better disaster preparedness, the European Commission actions aim at reducing disaster risks and improving communities' resources.
 In this regard, the EU allocated €16.65 million to coastal flood-prone areas and earthquake-prone urban areas since 2010.

-The European Union, through its Civil Protection and Humanitarian Aid Operations department, has been operational in Myanmar/Burma since 1994.
-It has funded emergency relief programmes to assist victims of both conflict and natural disasters, with the total funding amount reaching nearly €230 million.
-This figure includes an allocation of €9.7 million for 2017.
-Since 2013 a total of €2 650 000 have also been provided for emergency education to conflict-affected children in the framework of the EU Children of Peace.
+The European Commission, through its European Civil Protection and Humanitarian Aid Operations department, has been active in Myanmar since 1994.
+It has funded emergency relief programmes to assist victims of both conflict and natural hazards, with total funding of over €287 million.
+Since 2013, a total of €8.65 million has also been provided for emergency education to conflict-affected children, including €2 million in 2021.